On tour with Richard Barrow

 No, he does not get any special treatment, nor is he allowed to board first!
 However, experience has taught him it’s preferable to post a photo with just the cabin crew, no passengers.
 He has had situations where passengers were not too keen for others to see where they went and with whom.

-Before the plane has taken off he has posted two more tweets, one including a map of areas affected by anti-government protests and another about the lack of social distancing on the airport bus.
+Before the plane took off, he posted two more tweets: one showing a map of areas affected by anti-government protests, and another about the lack of social distancing on the airport bus.

 Happier behind the camera than in front

-This trip is chocked full of activities – local crafts, cooking, and tree planting.
-The Led Lee Community is based on a river so most of what we do involves long-tail boats and water.
+This trip is chock full of activities – local crafts, cooking, and tree planting.
+The Led Lee Community is based on a river, so most of what we do involves long-tail boats and water.

 Whilst some of us make Khanom Chak desserts, shrimp paste, or try our hand at basket weaving, Richard does not participate in any of the hands-on activities.
-He does not put down his precious camera nor want to be photographed in action and does not deviate from liveblogging throughout.
+He does not put down his precious camera nor wants to be photographed in action, and does not deviate from liveblogging throughout.

 Getting the best food photographs

 There is an unwritten rule on tour that no one eats before all the bloggers have finished.
-Honestly, sometimes it feels like on media trips like we spend more time photographing the food than actually enjoying it!
+Honestly, sometimes it feels like on media trips, we spend more time photographing the food than actually enjoying it!

 Taking Amazon of Thailand photos